-Thank you to all of the children who are completing the work that has been set on MyMaths :)
+Thank you to all of the children who have been completing the work that has been set on MyMaths :)

 Please also encourage your child to log on to their TTRS account to practise their times tables regularly.
-We have set competitions ready to start on Monday 23rd March and we will set regular competitions.
+We will regularly set different year 3 competitions.
 Children will also be able to access NumBots via the TTRS platform.

 In year 3, we focus on learning the 3, 4 and 8 times tables and children should also be confident in their 2, 5 and 10 times tables.